mintplugins/mp-core/readme.txt

 == Changelog ==

+= 1.0.0.6 = December X, 2014
+* Fixed Directory layout css where boxes weren’t lining up
+* Added Mint Plugins as a tab on the Plugins > Add New screen.

 = 1.0.0.5 = December 20, 2014
 * Changes the save routine for single meta fields to match the changes made for repeaters in 1.0.0.4 (quotes, esc_html)
 * Make metaboxes save every field upon every save.
 This was supposed to save time but was failing.